NickP3lle/NickP3lle/README.md

 - ❤️ I love listening to music 🎶, Formula 1 🏎️, travelling ✈️ and meeting new people!

-- 👨🏻‍💻 I am currently working as intern @Prorob SRL
+- 👨🏻‍💻 When I'm free I work as freelancer at @Quindi

 <hr>